EsterChang/CS4641/index.md

 ### Methods

+Since our problem involves the prediction of a numerical or continuous value, we will be utilizing regression methods to solve it.
 Before clustering our data and using it to make predictions, we will ensure that the data is clean and usable by removing any rows with invalid values and one-hot encoding certain features like sex to make them easier to work with.
-After our data is clean and usable, we will construct a correlation matrix to analyze the correlation between the features, and then further explore the relationship between features that are highly correlated.
+After our data is clean and usable, we will construct a correlation matrix and explore the relationship between features that are highly correlated.

 For the unsupervised learning portion of our project, we will be using K-means clustering to identify any unknown or unclear groups within our dataset.
 To ensure that we choose the correct number of clusters to best represent the data, we will make use of the elbow method along with a silhouette analysis.
 By clustering the data, we hope to find feature relationships that were not apparent during our statistical analysis of the dataset.